raas-dev/artery/devops/README.md

 - GitHub
 - AzureRm (the SP will have _Contributor_ in the prod rg)
-- Registry (the SP will have AcrPush in the prod ACR)
+- Registry (the SP will have AcrPush in the prod ACR and AcrPull in stg ACR)

-In addition, you must add production registry service connection to have RBAC role AcrPull in stg rg, for the production pipeline to be able to reuse the Docker image from staging.

 Copy `infra.env.example` to `infra.env`, configure variables and create project: